The Paralytic’s Healing:

 Vss.
 11-12 While the beggar held on to Peter and John, all the people were astonished and came running to them in the place called Solomon’s Colonnade.
 [12] When Peter saw this, he said to them: “Men of Israel, why does this surprise you?
 Why do you stare at us as if by our own power or godliness we had made this man walk?

-•• He disclaimed personal fame — “...as if by our own power or holiness” they had healed him.
+•• He refused personal fame — “...as if by our own power or holiness” they had healed him.
 Peter was willing to take no personal credit.
 He gave all glory to the Lord.

 Vs. 13a [Peter preached] The God of Abraham, Isaac and Jacob, the God of our fathers, has glorified his servant Jesus.

-•• The man was healed ... the people gave attention ...
+- •• The paralyzed man was healed ... the people gave attention ...
 Peter immediately preached Jesus to them.

 Vs. 16 By faith in the name of Jesus, this man whom you see and know was made strong.
 It is Jesus’ name and the faith that comes through him that has given this complete healing to him, as you can all see.

-•• How did the healing happen (then and now!)? — By faith in the name of Jesus.”
+- •• How did the healing happen (then and now!)? — The paralytic received “by faith in the name of Jesus.”

 •• Not just Jesus’ name spoken, but “[KJV] his name through faith in his name hath made this man strong.”